 Data cannot be saved and transferred at the same time.
 Attempting to do so will result in a multiple start error (error code 8000).
 It is also not possible to save data while pulses are being output.
-The following diagram is a timing chart for saving data.
+The following diagram is a timing chart for saving data for a 4-axis Unit.